 [Section 9L inserted by No. 73 of 2006 s.
 11.]

 9M.
-Immunity
+Protection and immunity of members, parties etc.

 (1) A member has, in the performance of his or her functions as member, the same protection and immunity as a judge of the Supreme Court has in the performance of his or her duties as a judge.

 (2) A person representing a party in proceedings in the Commission has the same protection and immunity as a lawyer has in representing a party in proceedings in the Supreme Court.